kurapica/PLoop/README.md

 * AttributeTarget   - the attribute targets, can be combined
 	* System.AttributeTargets.All  (Default)
-	* System.AttributeTargets.Function  - for common lua functions
+	* System.AttributeTargets.Function  - for common lua functions, event handlers
 	* System.AttributeTargets.Namespace - for namespaces
 	* System.AttributeTargets.Enum      - for enumerations
 	* System.AttributeTargets.Struct    - for structures